The 7th annual Global Food Forums® Protein Trends & Technologies Seminar was held May 21-22, 2019 in Itasca, Illinois, USA.

 Tuesday, May 21st — 2019 Protein Seminar Pre-Conference Program: Protein Business Strategies

 The Business Strategies program focused on factors impacting the global protein ingredient market and took a deep-dive into the dairy protein ingredient marketplace.
 A five-member Innovative Panel provided insights into the challenges and successes in keeping innovation spirit alive in small to large consumer packaged goods companies.

-This program began with an overview of consumer and protein product trends and regulatory issues regarding labeling plant-based alternatives to animal products.
+The 2019 Protein Trends & Technologies seminar began with an overview of consumer and protein product trends and regulatory issues regarding labeling plant-based alternatives to animal products.
 Nutritional aspects of proteins including specialty sports diets, formulation advice, as well as physiochemical properties of plant and plant proteins were also covered.
 Other speakers looked at steps toward a sustainable food supply and provided insights into keto products.

 An Innovative Protein Product Sampling Station offered attendees the opportunity to try new consumer products with emerging ingredients and/or that exemplified current food trends.